ejmr/LNVL/docs/Instructions.md

 supports only `LNVL.Character` objects as valid targets.

 2. `image`: The new image to use.
 This must be [an Image object][3].

+### Set-Scene ###

+This instruction changes the currently active scene.
+The arguments table for its action function requires one property:

+1. `scene`: The scene to use as the new current scene, which must be an `LNVL.Scene` object.
+This instruction affects the value of the global `LNVL.currentScene` variable.